Is it easy for ICOs to be completely legalized in New Zealand? Find out here

 It is not a shocker that many companies have made millions of dollars through this with rich celebrities like Paris Hilton and Floyd Mayweather backing different offerings.

-Anyhow, Suggate believes that ICOs is a big thing and all efforts must be made to make sure it stays in a country like New Zealand.
+Anyhow, Suggate believes that ICOs is a big thing and all efforts must be made to make sure it stay in a country like New Zealand.
 He stated,

-There had been some low-quality ICO offerings, but the industry must start to get mature.
+There have been some low-quality ICO offerings, but the industry must start to get mature.